JRL-CARI-CNR-UNIBS/Robothon2023/robothon2023_tree/README.md

 ### Cable positioning

-For this task, the robot will follow a simple rectangluar trajectory to unplug the cable, move to the new position and plug in it inside.
+For this task, the robot will follow a simple up-move-down trajectory to unplug the cable, move to the new position and plug in it inside.

 ### Open door